SidTechOps/DOCKER_FIREWALL/README.md

 # Personal Firewall Management Tool for Docker

 This project outlines a method to manage firewall rules for Docker containers on a Linux server, utilizing `iptables` and `ipset`.
-It allows for specifying which IP addresses are allowed to connect to specific ports, providing a security group-like mechanism for Docker containers.
+It allows for specifying which IP addresses are allowed to connect to specific ports.

 ## Configuration and Usage